ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 #### Header Files and Libraries

-To develop a program using the Altibase CLI, you need the header files and library files in the "include" and "lib" subdirectories of the Altibase installation home directory, are needed:
+To develop a program using the Altibase CLI, you need the header files and library files in the "include" and "lib" subdirectories of the Altibase installation home directory as follows:

 ```
 $ALTIBASE_HOME/include/sqlcli.h